RocketCommunicationsInc/astro-www/src/pages/components/tooltip.md

 ::storybook-demo

 A Tooltip is a message box that provides a concise amount of relevant contextual information about an associated UI element.
-Tooltips are activated by hovering over, focusing on, or tapping an element.
+Tooltips are activated by hovering over or focusing on an element.

 ## Rules of Thumb